lsst/dp0-2_lsst_io/dp0-delegate-resources/virtual-summer-school-2023.rst

 Videos
 ======

-For information about the topics covered in each of these sessions, see the :ref:`agenda in the section above this one <DP0-Delegate-Resources-VSS2023-Agenda>`.
+For information about the topics covered in each of these sessions, see the :ref:`agenda <DP0-Delegate-Resources-VSS2023-Agenda>` in the section above this one.

 `Monday, June 12, Session A <https://youtu.be/ndNwbC1LADA>`__